jenna-tb-ekwealor/meep_lab/content/post/2026-03-12_HotDeserts/index.md

 <a href="niomoss.jpg/"><img
 src="niomoss.jpg" alt="" style="width: 400px; "></a>
   <img src="" width="600">
-  <figcaption> Nio sampling target species *Syntrichia ruralis* with the team.
+  <figcaption> Nio sampling target species <i>Syntrichia ruralis</i> with the team.
 Nio - "There is something really special about noticing the little things in a place as vast as the desert."
 </figcaption>
 </figure>
 <figure>